gilcarmel/CarND-Advanced-Lane-Lines/README.md

 cv2.calibrateCamera() calculates calibration parameters given a set of 3D points in world space and their corresponding 2D locations in the image.
 We use a chessboard pattern photographed from several angles to generate input as follows:
 * 2D image points are detected by cv2.findChessboardCorners().
-* 3D points are generated using a regular grid on the (x,y), with z=0.
+* 3D points are generated using a regular grid on the (x,y) plane, with z=0.

 | <img src="./camera_cal_output/calibration1.jpg" width="400"/>        | <img src="./camera_cal_output/calibration1.jpg_undistorted.jpg" width="400"/>        |
 |:-------------:|:-------------:|